changkun/gp/homeworks/solutions/krasnor/3-smooth/README.md

 ```
 The smooth() function (lines 484-523) took longest to implement.
 Most time was spend debugging.
-E.g. finding out if the generated matrices are correc (Which is not easy as i was not able to inspect the content of the SparseMatrix in runtime, due to internal storage format)
+E.g. finding out if the generated matrices are correct (Which is not easy as I was not able to inspect the content of the SparseMatrix in runtime, due to its internal storage format)
 But most time took finding the Bug described in 2 (lines 405-414).
 ```